-A sightseeing circuit of Estonia's biggest island: Maasi stronghold, Medieval Church, Five Windmills & Spa Town
+A sightseeing circuit of Estonia's biggest island gave me but a small taste of what Saaremaa has to offer: Maasi stronghold, Medieval Church, Five Windmills & a Spa Town.

 It dawned on me to apply a bit of advice I had been given years earlier, a suggestion that always proved to be pretty effective when I remembered it — when I felt agitated, the first thing I needed to do was quiet the disturbance within me.
 Spotting a gravel lot along the road ahead, I swung off the two-lane byway and pulled in.
 Getting out of the car and stepping into the warm summer morning, it was hard to imagine a more serene spot to get my bearings.